dmprofe/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Now it works as intended.

-> ![t] t: We may not want to rely much on this creation order to avoid surprises.
+> [!t] t: We may not want to rely much on this creation order to avoid surprises.

-> ![t] t: Object details in console/debugger sort properties alphabetically
+> [!t] t: Object details in console/debugger sort properties alphabetically
 >
 > Worth noting that in the console/debugger (FF and Chrome at least) when
 > showing an object: